kirtti1000/ContactsApp/README.md

-# Contact Management System Documentation
+# Contact Management System

-# Overview
+📌 Overview----------------------------------------
-This project implements a basic contact management system using SQLite as the backend database.
-It allows users to perform various operations such as adding, deleting, and updating contacts, as well as checking if a contact exists by name.
-All actions are performed using a Python dictionary.
-The system is designed for simplicity and utilizes the command line as the user interface.
+This project provides a lightweight contact management system powered by SQLite.
+It enables users to manage contacts through basic operations like adding, updating, deleting, and verifying contact details directly from the command line.
+The system is built using Python and leverages a dictionary for internal data handling alongside SQLite for persistent storage.

-# Database Setup
+🗄️ Database Setup------------------------------------
-The project uses an SQLite database named contacts.db to store contact information.
-The database contains a single table called contacts, with the following schema:
+The system uses a local SQLite database file named contacts.db.
+It contains a single table contacts with the following schema:

+Field	Type	Description
-name: The contact's name (Primary Key)
+name	TEXT	Contact's name (Primary Key) phone_number	TEXT	Contact's phone number

-phone_number: The contact's phone number

-# Features
-The following operations are available for managing contacts:
+⚙️ Features---------------------------------------------
+➕ Add New Contact

-Insert Contact: Adds a new contact with a specified name and phone number.
-If a contact with the same name already exists, it replaces the old phone number with the new one.
+->Create a new contact by providing a name and phone number.
+Existing entries with the same name will be overwritten.

+🗑️ Remove All Contacts
-Clear All Contacts: Deletes all contacts from the database.
+->Deletes all contacts from the database.

+❌ Delete Specific Contact
-Delete a Contact: Removes a contact by name.
+->Deletes a contact using their name.

+🔁 Add or Modify Contact
-Add or Update Contact: Adds a new contact or updates the phone number of an existing one.
+->Inserts a new contact or updates an existing contact’s phone number.

+📄 Show All Contacts
-Display All Contacts: Displays a list of all contacts in the database.
+->Displays the complete list of contacts stored in the database.

+🔍 Search Contact by Name
-Check Contact by Name: Checks if a contact with the given name exists, and if found, displays the phone number.
+->Checks if a contact exists by name and shows their number if found.

+🚪 Exit Program
-Exit: Closes the database connection and exits the program.
+->Safely closes the database connection and exits the application.

-# How to Use
+▶️ How to Use----------------------------------------------------- Run the Script

-Run the Script: Execute the Python script to start the contact management system.
+->Execute the Python script to start the system.

+Select an Option from Menu
-Select an Option: A menu will appear with different operations.
+->A menu will display various operations.
 Enter the number corresponding to the desired action.

-Perform the Operation: Depending on the selected option, follow the prompts to enter information or confirm the action.
+Follow On-Screen Prompts
+->Based on your choice, provide the necessary inputs such as name or phone number.

+Exit Gracefully
-Exit: To exit the program, select option 7.
-This will safely close the database connection.
+->To exit the system, select the exit option (7).
+This ensures all connections are properly closed.